 This chapter was updated in June2019 in line with the Children and Social Work Act 2017 and revised statutory guidance which require schools, through the Designated Teacher for Looked After Children, to offer support to Previously Looked After Children.A Previously Looked After Child is one who is no longer looked after in England and Wales because subject of an Adoption, Special Guardianship or Child Arrangements Order which includes arrangements relating to with whom the child is to live, or when the child is to live with any person, or has been adopted from 'state care' outside England and Wales).

 1. What is Adoption Support?

-Adoption Support includes any support likely to be required for an adoptive placement to endure through to adulthood and is applicable to both existing and new situations.
+Adoption Support includes any support likely to be required for anyone affected by adoption and is applicable to both existing families and new families.

 Local authorities must make arrangements, as part of their adoption service, for the provision of a range of adoption support services.

 Local authorities do not have to provide the services themselves but must have made arrangements for services to be provided by voluntary or other agencies such as Health or Education.

 2. Duty to Provide Information Concerning Adoption Support